 That is why my green chili recipe is not actually green.
 That is also why I did not title this post “Authentic Green Chili Stew”.

 The green chilis in this stew are not of the spicy variety.
 With exception of jalapeños which may, or may not, be spicy.
-The salsa verde, green enchilada sauce, and canned green chilis were all made with milk chilis such as tomatillos, Anaheim, serrano, etc.
+The salsa verde, green enchilada sauce, and canned green chilis were all made with mild chilis such as tomatillos, Anaheim, serrano, etc.

 For more green chili recipes check out,